 United States dollar (USD) in the markets

-United States currency and money saving tips
+Currency and money saving tips for United States

 Most cities and larger towns have dependable local bus systems, though they are often designed for commuters and provide limited service in the evening and on weekends.
 Getting around between cities via bus or train can often be not must cheaper than getting a cheap flight, so it's something to consider depending on your travel taste and how much time you want to save travelling.

 Don't just stick to the cities, National Parks in the USA are some of the best things about the US.
 Stunning landscapes, Ranger guided tours and facilities and consistently excellent, while the information handed out for free is amazing.
 And you you don't need to be a hardcore hiker to explore rugged, remote parks.
 The policy of putting in drive-up viewpoints and easy, flat paths makes the parks remarkably easy to travel round, even if you've limited mobility.
 Eating out is relatively cheap and you may find that one meal could easily feed two.
 When tipping for food 15%-20% of the cost of the meal is expected as it is considered part of a waiter's wage.